 Every time we take a look at the news, it seems like scientists are offering new evidence of how we are, and have been, moving toward a warming planet.
 The effects of climate change are already being documented around the world.
 But a piece often missing from the discussion is who these changes impact the most.

-Climate Justice is a concept that acknowledges that fossil fuel-powered modernity has disproportionately benefited the richest countries, whilst unfairly impacting poorer people and developing countries around the world.
-For example, in Africa, where farmers have no safety net when their crops fail, climate change's pressure on agriculture is exacerbating existing inequalities.
+Climate justice is a concept that acknowledges that our dependence on fossil fuels has unequally benefited the richest countries, while disproportionately impacting poorer people and developing countries around the world.
+For example, in Africa, where farmers have no safety net when their crops fail, climate change’s impact on agriculture is exacerbating existing inequalities.

-Around the world, people in developing countries are migrating toward urban centres in search of work.
-But climate change is threatening basic resources, including water, whilst increasing the number of natural disasters, like hurricanes, that wreak havoc on coastal regions.
-The slums that surround cities in developing countries already suffer from a sever lack of infrastructure, and all of the impacts of climate change only worsen the divide between those living in a shanty and those living in a city skyscraper.
+Around the world, people in developing countries are migrating toward urban centers in search of work.
+But climate change is threatening basic natural resources, including water, while increasing the incidence of natural disasters, like hurricanes and typhoons, which wreak havoc on coastal regions.
+Developing countries already suffer from a severe lack of infrastructure, and all of the impacts of climate change only intensify the divide between those living in a shanty and those living in a downtown sky rise.